Los Angeles Hit and Run Defense Lawyer

 So, I think the bottom line is if you or a loved one is charged with hit and run in Los Angeles County or the San Fernando Valley, there are effective ways to deal with it.
 There are ways to keep out of jail and salvage your driving record.
 There are a lot of factors that have to be considered:

-If you had both of these things, you'd be in a pretty good position because you could take care of the other driver, and we could show the judge and the prosecutor that you were a responsible driver.
+If you did both of these things, you'd be in a fairly good position, as you could take care of the other driver, and we could demonstrate to the judge and the prosecutor that you were a responsible driver.

 You might have made a mistake.
 There are various reasons why people get involved in hit-and-run accidents.
 But the bottom line is, if you get charged with a felony because somebody gets hurt, you're facing prison time.

 Even if you get charged with a misdemeanor, you face jail time.
 So, take these hit-and-run cases seriously.
 They are easy to deal with.
-I've successfully gotten bench warrants out of the system and put people back in a solid position.
+I've successfully removed bench warrants from the system and put people back in a solid position.
 Don't let a warrant for a hit-and-run case haunt you.
 Deal with it.
 We also know how to defend DUI bestdefend DUI hit-and-run cases.

 Pick up the phone.
 Make the call.
 Ask for a meeting with Ron Hedding.
 I've been handling these cases for nearly 30 years.
 I know every angle, having worked for the DA's office early in my career.
-I also worked for a Superior Court Judge and then been a criminal defense attorney now since 1994.
+I also worked for a Superior Court Judge and then became a criminal defense attorney, a role I have held since 1994.

-Working for the judge and the prosecutors gave me an idea about how they perceive these cases.
-Of course, defending people like you has given me a pretty good road map for dealing with them effectively.
+Working for the judge and prosecutors gave me insight into how they perceive these cases.
+Of course, defending people like you has given me a fairly good roadmap for dealing with them effectively.
 Hedding Law Firm is located in Los Angeles.

 Contact a Hit-and-Run Defense Attorney

 I've been handling hit-and-run accidents for twenty-five years.
-We have you come in, go over everything, and then design the best plan for you, your life, your reputation, your freedom, and everything necessary.
-At the Hedding Law Firm, we know the seriousness of a hit-and-run charge, and we do whatever we can for our clients to get them the best possible results, either a dismissal or a lesser amount.
+We invite you in, review everything, and then design the best plan for you, your life, your reputation, your freedom, and everything necessary.
+At the Hedding Law Firm, we understand the seriousness of a hit-and-run charge and do everything possible to achieve the best possible results for our clients, including a dismissal or a reduced charge.

-Our criminal defense lawyers have a combined 75 years of experience and have the necessary skill and knowledge to aggressively and efficiently fight in court on your behalf.
+Our criminal defense lawyers have a combined 75 years of experience and possess the necessary skill and knowledge to aggressively and efficiently advocate for you in court.
 Call to set up an appointment with a hit-and-run lawyer.
 We offer a free consultation.

 Related Content: